 There were two carpeted mats to ride over.
 The first was probably the timer and the second was a stopping area.
 I came to a stop and was grabbed by four or five people.
 They helped steady the bike and me.
 Someone clipped the timer chip off my fork.
 Another had me lower my head and placed a medal over my head.
-Still another wrapped a blanket around me.
+Still, another wrapped a blanket around me.

 I went only a few more feet and a young man offered me water.
 I took it.
 I started to dismount and went to one knee.
 Ashley gave me a hug.
-I tired to talk but couldn’t.
+I tried to talk but couldn’t.
 Part was hyperventilating and part was emotion.
 I was very upset that I had crashed, which in my mind, meant I didn’t pedal the entire route.
 But I did.
 No words would come out.
 Tears started to well in my eyes.
 I made it.
 The toughest climb in America, and maybe the world, and I made it.

 JULY 13, 2008 — WOODBRIDGE, VA

+Home.
+Still can’t believe I made it.
+Although the soreness in my legs is a reminder.
 If not completing my training ride up Hurricane Mountain Road on Thursday without stopping raised some doubt in my mind, then completing it on Friday bolstered me.
 I had decided that I went out too hard and fast on Thursday and should try it again on Friday.

 Although it was only a day away from the race, I thought it would not hurt me physically to climb it again.
 It was just two miles in length.
 I risked quite a bit because if I failed again I would go to the big ride with no confidence.
 Instead, I got up at 6:00 a.m. and left at 7:00 to ride it again.
 This time I went slow in a low gear and when I needed the energy to get over that last 26% grade, I had it.
 I made it to the top.
 This gave me the confidence I needed for Saturday’s race.